openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 As a consequence, the estimated error can be pessimistic.
 In cross-validation, the roles of the train and test samples are exchanged.
-Hence, more of the available data is used, resulting in an improved accuracy of the error of the metamodel.
+Hence, more of the available data is used, resulting in an improved accuracy of the estimated error of the metamodel.
 One of the problems of cross-validation is that we have to train the surrogate model several times which can be time consuming.
 In this case, the fast methods that we present below can be useful.